Justin Wilcox (American football): California

+2018

+2018 represented the first of two winning seasons Justin Wilcox has achieved to date as a head football coach.
 The Bears went 7–6 during Wilcox's second year in 2018.
-The Bears upset #15 Washington 12–10 and defeated USC 15–14 at the Coliseum in Los Angeles to snap a 14-year losing streak to the Trojans.
+The Bears upset #15 2018 Washington 12–10 and defeated USC 15–14 at the Coliseum in Los Angeles to snap a 14-year losing streak to the Trojans.
 The Bears lost 10–7 in overtime to TCU in the 2018 Cheez-It Bowl.
 In contrast to his predecessor, Sonny Dykes, Wilcox emphasized a strong defense, cutting Cal's points allowed per game from 42.6 (2016) to 20.4 (2018).
 However, the Bears’ offensive efficiency ranked as the second worst among all Power Five teams.
 After the regular season, Wilcox signed a new five-year contract to coach the Bears through the 2023 season.

+2019

+2019 represented the second of two winning seasons Justin Wilcox has achieved to date as a head football coach.
 The Bears improved to an 8–5 record under Wilcox in 2019.
 They achieved their highest ranking since 2009 when they were ranked No. 15 after a 4–0 start to the season.
 After defeating Stanford in the Big Game for the first time since 2009, the Bears earned bowl-eligibility two years in a row, again for the first time since 2009.
 The Bears defeated Illinois 35–20 in the 2019 Redbox Bowl.
+To date, 2019 proved to be the only year in which Justin Wilcox achieved a bowl victory and last winning season in his career as a head coach.

+2020

+2020 was the first of five consecutive losing seasons (to date) for Justin Wilcox.
+The Bears finished 1–3 in a COVID-shortened 2020 season, with their lone win coming against #21 Oregon.